 - Begin advising student on the capstone process and deadlines during the student's second year, preferably in the beginning of their second to last semester.
-For example, if a student is scheduled to graduate in Spring 2016, capstone advising will need to begin early Fall 2015. - Assist the student in selecting a Primary Reader.
+For example, if a student is scheduled to graduate in Spring 2020, capstone advising will need to begin early Fall 2019. - Assist the student in selecting a Primary Reader.
 This is based on the student's interests and experience.
 Thus, a conversation about the student's topics of interest is a good place to start. - Facilitate an introduction of the student to the potential reader.
-If your department has a committee for this process, it makes the selection process of student to reader much less tedious for all. - Once the Primary Reader has been selected, it is then the student's responsibility to ensure that the process meets his/her academic needs.
+If your department has a committee for this process, it makes the selection process of student to reader much less tedious for all.
+Another recommendation would be to recommend students attend research work groups for faculty they are interested in working with. - Once the Primary Reader has been selected, it is then the student's responsibility to ensure that the process meets his/her academic needs.